Christmas Trees Edition

 2024 National Agritourism Survey

-The 2024 National Agritourism Survey is now collecting responses, and you are invited to participate!
-All agricultural operations that welcome visitors – whether for on-farm education, direct sales, entertainment, recreation, special events, and more – are invited to complete the survey.
-So, if you offer education or rent event space on your farm, have a farm stand, a petting zoo, offer pick-your-own, farm stays, or other on-farm experiences, your insights are crucial.
+The 2024 National Agritourism Survey is now collecting responses.
+All agricultural operations that welcome visitors—whether for on-farm direct sales, educational programs, entertainment, farm stays, recreation, special events, and more—are invited to complete the survey.

-By participating in this survey, you’ll help us pinpoint the types of support farmers like you require – whether it’s business assistance, developing networks, applying for grants, or navigating zoning and liability issues.
-Our goal is to help build the resources you need, improve your access to critical information and opportunities, and shape policy decisions that impact your industry.
+By participating in this survey, you’ll help us pinpoint the types of support farmers like you require—whether it’s getting business assistance, developing networks, applying for grants, or navigating zoning and liability issues.

-If you have questions about the survey, please contact Claudia Schmidt from Penn State Extension at cschmidt@psu.edu
+If you have questions about this survey, please contact Claudia Schmidt, a Penn State Extension specialist (cschmidt@psu.edu).